richardofortune/3d-printer-Config-Settings/README.md

 3d-printer-Config-Settings
 ==========================

-Settings for makerbot - Skeinforge
+Settings for Different 3d Printers

+Read more about the project here: http://richardofortune.github.io/3d-printer-Config-Settings/